 2. Disc Molds and Production Costs

 Each disc type (driver, midrange, or putter) requires a unique mold for production.
 This process involves creating a detailed design to achieve desired flight characteristics and then manufacturing a physical mold for injection molding.
+Companies like 3ERP injection molding services specialize in providing high-precision molds, ensuring the quality and consistency essential for professional-grade discs.
 The creation of these molds can also be pricey, as they demand precision engineering, resulting in increased production costs that are passed on to consumers.

 However, some manufacturers may opt for less advanced flight characteristics to reduce production costs.
 These discs may still perform well for recreational players or beginners, but they may not offer the same level of control or distance as discs with more advanced flight characteristics.